 This will give you confidence that learners are understanding your training material — while also letting you quickly see challenging areas where training could be improved.

-Traditional training programs are designed once and taught to everyone in a uniform way; there is no flexibility to adjust based on the individual employee.
+Traditional training programs are designed one-size-fits-all; there is no flexibility to adjust based on individual employee needs and preferences.

 Personalized learning goes a step beyond teaching in a digital setting.
-It allows for employees to learn curriculum that is meaningful and relatable — and at a pace and location that is suited to each.
-Personalized learning can be present in the classroom (although this is time-consuming and expensive); companies can use technology to roll it out smoothly and efficiently.
+It allows for employees to learn a curriculum that is meaningful and relatable — and at a pace and location that is suited to each one of them.

 One of the benefits of online training is that it is much more flexible than the traditional ILT approach.
 For instance, with asynchronous eLearning, employees can choose courses that help them meet their goals and take them at their ideal learning pace.
 The training program can also offer recommendations to the employees about subjects of potential interest or show topics that their colleagues have highlighted as important.
 Mobile devices and other online learning techniques have made it possible to teach anytime and anywhere.

-This saves your company time and money, and serves your employees better, too.
+Being more agile in your eLearning development process translates into more productivity.
+As you make training content available faster, you are making knowledge reach learners at a faster pace.
+This increases the possibilities that your courses will benefit learners just at the moment of need.
+Thus, saving your company time and money, too.
 They’ll be receiving the most up-to-date training possible, and you’ll be able to focus your time instead on ensuring that the content is effective.